 Physics is concerned with the study of the universe from the smallest to the largest scale, why it is the way it is and how it works.
 Such knowledge is basic to scientific progress.
-The language of physics is mathematics, indeed formulating physical theories has sometimes required the development of new mathematical structures.
-Although physics is a fundamental science it is also a very practical subject.
-Physicists have to be able to design and build new instruments, from satellites to measure the properties of planetary atmospheres to record-breaking intense magnetic fields for the study of condensed matter.
-Many of the conveniences of modern life are based very directly on the understanding provided by physics.
-Many techniques used in medical imaging are derived directly from physics instrumentation.
-Even the internet was a spin-off from the information processing and communications requirement of high-energy particle physics.
-Looking to the future, growth areas that may have a big impact are nanotechnology, quantum computing and molecular biophysics.
+The language of physics is mathematics: formulating physical theories sometimes requires new mathematical structures.
+Physics is a fundamental science and a practical subject.
+Many techniques used in medical imaging, nanotechnology and quantum computing are derived from physics instrumentation.
+Even the World Wide Web was a spin-off from the information processing and communications requirements of high-energy particle physics.

 Physics at Oxford

-More than 40% of Physics graduates go on to study for a higher degree, leading to eventual careers in research in universities or in industry.
-Typical destinations include research and development, technical consultancy, manufacturing and science education.
-Many others enter professions unrelated to their subject, such as finance and business, in which the analytical and problem-solving skills they have developed are highly sought after.
+More than 40% of Physics graduates go on to study for a higher degree, leading to careers in universities or in industry or in research and development, technical consultancy, manufacturing and science education.
+Many others enter professions unrelated to Physics, such as finance and business, where the analytical and problem-solving skills they have developed are highly sought after.

 Recent Physics graduates include a trainee clinical scientist and a postdoctoral research associate.